shammy-lp/aircraft-performance-metrics/README.md

   **Key Insights**:
   - The aircraft with faulty amatuer during building are associated with more injuries than professionally built ones due to construction quality variances.
   - Single-engine aircraft incidents result in more injuries per accident compared to multi-engine aircraft, especially in amateur-built cases.
-  - Findings could indicate the number of engines significantly reduces injury risk (\(p < 0.05\)).
+  - Findings could indicate the number of engines significantly reduces injury risk.

 ### **3. Financial Analysis**
 #### **Aircraft Make, Damage Level, and Total Injuries**
 - I assessed how specific aircraft make and damage levels correlate with financial losses and injury rates.
   **Key Insights**:
-  -  The Aircraft Make with destroyed and substantial damage, correlates with the highest injury rates.
+  -  The Aircraft Make like Boeing and Piper,Cessna commercial flights had destroyed and substantial damage, correlating with the highest injury rates.
-  - Severe damage leads to greater financial losses due to higher repair/replacement costs and legal liabilities.
+  - Severe damage leads to greater financial losses due to higher repairand replacement costs and legal liabilities.

 ### **4. Marketability Analysis**
 #### **Aircraft Category, Purpose of Flight, and Country**
-- **Objective**: Analyze the market demand and performance across different countries and the purposesof the flight.
+- **Objective**: To analyze the market demand and performance across different countries and the purposesof the flight.
   **Key Insights**:
   - General aviation has higher accident rates and correlates with personal and commercial use in the countries.
   - Commercial aircraft in the USA showed the highest injury count, a higher accident rate and higher marketability due to safety perception.